 To use the cogwheel, highlight a record on the window you're viewing, then click the cogwheel icon to see your options.

 The onCourse record view appears once you open (double-click) on a record in a list view.
 It is how you edit things like contacts, courses, classes etc and contains tab groups.
-Depending on what kind of window you're in, there will be different tabs present.
-Let's take a class record view as an example.
+Depending on the records you're viewing, the information displayed and how its shown can vary a lot.

 To see a record view, go to a window like "class" and double click on a record in the list view.
 The screenshot below shows you what to expect in a typical class record view, remembering this varies depending on what kind of window you are in.
 All windows are laid out similarly in onCourse, with tabs to group related data and navigate inside the record.